Leilayousefi/Analysis_Migration_Automation_SAS_to_R/Specification.md

    So that the service can be changed on a very frequent basis And so that changes do not cause problems for users

+# PROJECT NAME AND DESCRIPTION

+# PURPOSE / GOALS

+# ASSUMPTIONS

+# MEASUREMENTS OF SUCCESS

+# RISK FACTORS

+# APPROACH

+# SCOPE OF WORK
+## FUNCTIONS / PROCESSES IMPACTED BY PROJECT

+### IN SCOPE

+### OUT OF SCOPE

+### UNCERTAIN

+## INTERDEPENDENCIES / REPLACEMENT / CONSOLIDATION WITH OTHER SERVICES, PROJECTS, AND SYSTEMS

+### IN SCOPE

+### OUT OF SCOPE

+### UNCERTAIN

+# TIMELINE / MILESTONES

+## OVERVIEW

+### MILESTONE

+### DEADLINE

+## -----------------------------------------------------------
+If you would find it easier then you could just write your description and details of each code in a word document and share it in here then I will add it to the corresponding file in the git repository. e.g., r7_TTHsummary.R  : provides breakdowns for different parts of MoJ by producing summary stats for TTH.
+Iner process includes ...
+Inputs ... .
+Outputs ....

+## -----------------------------------------------------------

 # 2. There is a need for a clear policy around the sensitivity of source code

    So that I understand the controls that need to be in place